< Back To Blog

 • 33% are fearful of making the wrong decision.

-• 46% procrastinate or delay making decisions because they are overwhelmed.
+• 46% procrastinate or delay making decisions because they’re overwhelmed.

 • 27% make impulsive decisions.